SwaraB3/sql_data_analytics_project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
+Hi!
+I’m Swaranjali Bodhi, a final-year Artificial Intelligence and Data Science student.
+I’m passionate about data analytics, SQL, and turning complex data into actionable insights.
+This project showcases my skills in SQL scripting, data exploration, and reporting, and reflects my focus on building efficient and insightful analytical workflows.